Blubell26/giuliapacciotti.com/_posts/2026-09-15-belonging-has-no-address.md

 ## The story we tell about roots

 Belonging gets talked about as though it is geographic.
 You belong somewhere.
 You have roots.
 You build roots.
 You go back to your roots.
 You need to have roots somewhere.
 The language itself treats belonging like a plant, something that grows into a specific patch of ground and cannot be moved without dying a little.
-Like constant death was not a foundation of life,

 It is a comforting story for many because it gives belonging an address.
 If belonging lives in a place, then all you have to do is go there.
 You do not have to build anything else.
 You just have to go back.